 By default, the Flipping toolbar will flip through all drawings in the range specified in its Preroll field.
-Optionally, you can use the Flip toolbar to only flip through certain types of drawings, such as key drawings or breakdowns, provided that you marked these drawings as such prior-see About Marked Drawings.
+Optionally, you can use the Flip toolbar to only flip through certain types of drawings, such as key drawings or breakdowns, provided that you marked these drawings as such prior.